 The slippers stay on for the entire day.
 There is no lost instructional time switching shoes and slippers.
-The only two times that we change into our shoes are when we go to the gym (twice a week) and when we go to recess.
+The only times that we change into our shoes are when we go to the gym (twice a week) and when we go to lunch which is followed by recess.
 Any other time we leave our slippers on and wear them just like we would our shoes.
-Lunch…art…music…library…assemblies…we wear our slippers.
+Art…music…assemblies…we wear our slippers.
 We have a restroom in the classroom so we wear our slippers.
 This has not been an issue at all.
 No one has fallen.
 The slippers don’t cause distractions.
 No teachers have issues with them.
 They’re just our shoes and it’s our normal.

 Changing The Shoes…

 We have changing our shoes and slippers down to a science.
 They can make the change in about 1-2 minutes.
 We incorporate this into our line up procedures.
 As we’re lining up, we change shoes.
 No big deal.
 As for the shoe tying, 99% of the time we slip our shoes off without untying them so that’s not an issue.
 IF a shoe needs tied, a friend jumps in and helps.
 So…no changing shoes all the time.
 No lost instructional time.

 At the end of the day, we change our shoes during our dance party.
 The slippers go into the cubbies so they’re out of the way.
 Now, we have had a few instances of a few friends being in a hurry and going home in their slippers! hehe Again, no big deal.
 They came back to school in their slippers!